srct/bookshare/README.md

 Optional: sending email with Amazon's SES is set to the default on Bookshare.
 Create an SES account and set the host, user, and password in secret.py.

 Optional: if you want to upload user media files to Amazon's Simple Storage Service (S3), you can add API keys for an S3 bucket to secret.py and set MEDIA_S3 to True in settings.py.

-### Cacheing

-Bookshare's urls are set by default to be cached for periods of time set so that ordinary user experience will not be impacted, but a substantial load will be lifted from a deployment server.
-However, this can be annoying when you're making and want to check small changes rapidly on development.
-You can edit the respective apps' urls.py files and remove the cacheing configurations, but make sure that you do not include such edits in any pushes!

 ### Haystack Configuration